- Postgraduate Research Methods, Proposal Writing & Communicating Research

 - education for sustainability

 Associate Professor Deborah Heck is the Portfolio Leader Postgraduate and Research Higher Degree programs in the School of Education at the University of the Sunshine Coast (USC).
-Deborah is also the Program Coordinator for Graduate Certificate in Education, Master of Education and Master of Education by Research.
+Deborah is also the Program Coordinator for Graduate Certificate in Education and Master of Education.
 Deborah has an interest in research that explores participation and change in the context of education.
 She has been involved in research projects that have explored qualitative approaches to researching change in educational contexts.
 For example, she led the ‘Most Significant Change’ aspect of the Teaching Teachers for the Future (TTF) Project funded by the Australian Government Department of Education, Employment and Workplace Relations (DEEWR) through the ICT Innovation Fund in 2010–2012.
 The focus of the Teacher Teachers for the Future project was supporting teacher educators to incorporate Technological and Pedagogical Content Knowledge (TPACK) into initial teacher education curriculum courses.

 Deborah has been involved in exploring how the ‘Most Significant Change’ technique can be used to chart the change process as schools and school systems implement new approaches to pedagogical and instructional leadership aimed at improving student learning outcomes.
 This resulted in the development of stories of practice as an approach to charting change and professional development for teachers and educational leaders within the school sector.
 The work was awarded the Vice Chancellors Award for Engagement in 2014.
 The work built on a previous study focused on the construction of school identity and values frameworks with a focus on approaches to achieving school renewal that was explored as part of the 2008–2012 ARC Linkage project titled 'The development of a value's approach to school renewal', which focuses on exploring ways for schools to identify and reflect on their values and explore avenues for school renewal on the basis of what is valued by the school community.
 The outcome of this work will be the development of a school profiling tool that can used by school communities to support the ongoing cycle of school renewal and development.